 4. What do I love doing?
 What fills me with excitement or passion when I do it or think about doing it?

 5. What did I love doing as a child?
-Sometimes this leads to what we still like to do as an adult.
+Sometimes this leads to what we still

 By playing it safe and not trying the things you love, you rob yourself of the most exhilarating way of living.
 Yes, it can be scary from time to time.
 To put yourself out there can make you feel quite vulnerable.
 But the rewards for yourself and for others more than make up for the initial fear.